Resources

 Surviving Christmas - When You Are Bereaved

-Tips for surviving Christmas when you are bereaved.
-First and second day of Christmas.
+The video from Sabine Horner offers tips for surviving Christmas when you are bereaved.

-Counselling: - What You Need to Know
+Bereavement Counselling - What You Need to Know

-We provide some information here about what counselling is, what to expect and how to find a good counsellor that suits your needs.
+We provide some information here about what bereavement counselling is, what to expect and how to find a good counsellor that suits your needs.
 The information is helpfully provided by the Association of Christian Counsellors.

-The Final Farewell: - The Power of Discussing Death
+Anticipatory Grief & the Final Farewell - The Power of Discussing Death

-We can better prepare for loss, change the negative narrative, and remove the taboo by talking about death.
+Anticipatory loss is the grief that is felt in anticipation of someone's death and we can better prepare for loss, change the negative narrative, and remove the taboo by talking about death.

 Christmas… a Difficult Time for - Those Who Are Grieving